unicef/publicgoods-toolkit/adoptability.md

 evaluation efforts do not have the capacity to undertake it.
 Instead, you look for certain external signs that indicate whether the project has its security house reasonably well in order.
-For the most part, these are evaluations of "project" more than of "product," but we will note where that distinction is important.
+For the most part, these are evaluations of "project" more than of "product", but we will note where that distinction is important.